vineetk1/Build-a-Deep-Learning-machine/README.md

 I already have a cheap monitor, a USB drive, and a wired USB keyboard and mouse that I will use to boot the system and install the Secure Shell (SSH).
 Thereafter, I should have no need for these accessories (i.e. monitor, keyboard, mouse, USB) because I will use my laptop to log into this system via my home network (and also the Internet) using SSH.
 My specific components list is <a href="https://pcpartpicker.com/user/vink9482/saved/M6WxYJ" target="_blank">HERE</a>.
 Add a hard drive if 500 GB of SSD capacity is insufficient.
 # Assemble hardware components
-Spend sufficient time in understanding the instructions in the installation manuals that come with the components.
-Carefully follow directions in the installation manuals to install the components.
+Spend sufficient time in understanding the instructions in the installation manuals and the videos that come with the components.
+Carefully follow directions in the installation manuals and the videos to install the components.
 I installed the components in the following order:
 1. Install the CPU in the Motherboard.
 1. Install the Fan on the CPU.
 The i5-8400 CPU comes with a Fan.
 1. Install the Power Supply in the Case.